ayeshLK/weather-reporter/Readme.md

 ## Usage ##

-This section discusses how to setup and run the deployment of the weather reporter `hub`.
+This section discusses how to set up and run the deployment of the weather reporter `hub`.

 ### Setting up Apache Kafka ###